Volunteer in Malawi

 Responsible volunteering in Malawi

+Volunteer in Malawi and make a difference to the lives of its vulnerable wildlife.
 Malawi is known as The Warm Heart of Africa, and it is a name that is hard to ignore.
 Despite living in extreme poverty, Malawi is home to some of the friendliest, most warm-hearted and good-natured people in Africa.
 This laid-back, land-locked country is the proud host to an unparalleled blend of magnificent blue waters, rolling hills, lush forests and abundant wildlife.

 Malawi is one of Africa’s least-developed and most densely populated countries, with a per capita income of just US$1 a day.
 This extreme poverty is bad news for Malawi’s animals, with wildlife crime, habitat loss and deforestation putting the nation’s wildlife and wilderness areas under immense pressure.
 Our volunteer programmes in Malawi are focused on the rescue and rehabilitation of the small animals suffering under the human-wildlife conflict, who are the unwitting victims of the illegal wildlife trade.
 Primates, in particular, suffer more than most and our sanctuary project in Malawi regularly takes in orphaned, injured and abandoned monkeys and baboons.